Collagen, type III, alpha 1: Structure

-Type III collagen is synthesized by cells as a pre-procollagen.
+Type III collagen is synthesized by cells as a pre-procollagen; the human preproα1(III) chain is 1466 amino acids long, comprising an N-terminal signal peptide (residues 1–23), an N-terminal propeptide, the roughly 1000-residue triple-helical domain, and a C-terminal propeptide.

 The signal peptide is cleaved off producing a procollagen molecule.
 Three identical type III procollagen chains come together at the carboxy-terminal ends, and the structure is stabilized by the formation of disulphide bonds.
 Each individual chain folds into a left-handed helix and the three chains are then wrapped together into a right-handed superhelix, the triple helix.
 Prior to assembling the super-helix, each monomer is subjected to a number of post-translational modifications that occur while the monomer is being translated.
 First, on the order of 145 prolyl residues of the 239 in the triple-helical domain are hydroxylated to 4-hydroxyproline by prolyl-4-hydroxylase.
 Second, some of the lysine residues are hydroxylated or glycosylated, and some lysine as well as hydroxylysine residues undergo oxidative deamination catalysed by lysyl oxidase.
 Other post-translational modifications occur after the triple helix is formed.
 The large globular domains from both ends of the molecule are removed by C- and amino(N)-terminal-proteinases to generate triple-helical type III collagen monomers called tropocollagen.
 In addition, crosslinks form between certain lysine and hydroxylysine residues.
 In the extracellular space in tissues, type III collagen monomers assemble into macromolecular fibrils, which aggregate into fibers, providing a strong support structure for tissues requiring tensile strength.

 The triple-helical conformation, which is a characteristic feature of all fibrillar collagens, is possible because of the presence of glycine as every third amino acid in the sequence of about 1000 amino acids.
 When the right-handed super-helix is formed, the glycine residues of each of the monomers are positioned at the center of the super-helix (where the three monomers "touch").
 Each left-handed helix is characterized by a complete turn in about 3.3 amino acids.
 The periodicity induced by the glycines at non-integer spacing results in a super-helix that completes one turn in about 20 amino acids.
 This (Gly-X-Y)n sequence is repeated 343 times in the type III collagen molecule.
 Proline or hydroxyproline is often found in the X- and Y-position giving the triple helix stability.

+Several fragments of human type III collagen have been solved by X-ray crystallography, including the C-terminal propeptide trimer that governs chain selection during procollagen assembly and a cystine-knot-containing triple-helical peptide near the C-terminus, which was found to adopt both 7/2 and 10/3 triple-helical symmetries.
+Full-length fibrillar collagen has not been crystallized because of its length and flexibility.